MYanello/homelab/README.md

 Bootstrapping is done by running the ansible playbook to set up k3s, then the terraform to set up argocd and other core components.

 ## Worklog
+### 04.13.25
+- Moved all of remaining docker compose to k8s
+- Got victoria metrics working and scraping istio services
+- Got kiali displaying network traffic
+- Started working on log aggregation with otel and victorialogs

 ### 03.27.25
 - Got the rest of the ootb supported oidc services on Authentik.
 - Need to investigate hooking up to - for unsupported services